 The campaign ended up creating a 550% ROI with Facebook Ads and a 478% ROI with Google Ads.

 B2B roofing company

-When building the two-phase funnel, we were able to protect our client from paying for consumer clicks even when targeting more generic keyphrases.
+When building the Thunder & Lightning funnel, we were able to protect our client from paying for consumer clicks even when targeting more generic keyphrases.
 This campaign has resulted in numerous large commercial contracts being won.